mposolda/keycloak-freeipa-docker/README.md

 /usr/bin/google-chrome-stable --auth-server-whitelist="ipa.example.test"
 ```

 **5)** Test the integration.
 First ensure that you have Kerberos ticket available for the FreeIPA EXAMPLE.TEST kerberos realm.
-In most OS you can achieve this by running command from CMD like:
+In many OS you can achieve this by running command from CMD like:

 ```
 kinit hnelson@EXAMPLE.TEST